shopwareLabs/sw-cli-tools/README.md

 This command will automatically create a VCS mapping for phpstorm if .idea/vcs.xml can be found.
 You will need to refresh you config with File->Sychronize (Control+Alt+Y)

-### sw plugin:zip
+### sw plugin:zip:vcs
-Will checkout a plugin from stash and zip it properly for the store
+Will checkout a plugin from VCS and zip it properly for the store

 Valid options/arguments are: